Straight to the Point

 Vitamix also has an auto-shutoff feature for those rare occasions when the motor is working too hard.
 In the entire time I've worked with Vitamixes, the auto-shutoff and cool down has only been tripped twice (both times when making extra-thick hummus).
 It gives me good peace of mind to know my blender will turn itself and stop for a short rest rather than burn itself out.

-The BlendTec is significantly smaller and lighter than either of its competitors, which can be a big deal for smaller kitchens.
+What we liked: The BlendTec is significantly smaller and lighter than either of its competitors, which can be a big deal for compact kitchens.
 My Vitamix, for instance, wouldn't sit underneath the cabinets in my old apartment.
 The BlendTec had no problem.
 It's also the best crusher out there, if turning ice into snow is your game, and it performs on par with the Vitamix for soups and smoothies.

 What's the difference between a high-speed blender and a regular blender?